-You know that you are still subject to UK inheritance tax if you are UK domiciled.
+Did you know that you are still subject to UK inheritance tax if you are UK domiciled?

 You may therefore be wondering?

 Q: What tax free allowances are available to me before the 40% bill comes in?

 A: There are a few but they can be tapered away or lost if not used!

 - The main allowance each individual has is the Nil Rate Band, which is currently £325,000.

 - You also have an unlimited spouse exemption that allows you to pass all assets over time and on death, tax free to your spouse (unless you are UK domiciled and your Spouse is not when special conditions apply).

 - You can transfer your unused Nil Rate band on death to your Spouse.
 Therefore potentially your Spouse will have a tax free allowance of £650,000 on their death.

 Generosity killed the cat….
 (I know, it’s curiosity!)